-The understanding of usefulness of XIRR function in Excel has different reasons.
+The understanding of the usefulness of the XIRR function in Excel has different reasons.
 There are some that would find it useful for one thing, while it might be useful for other things.
 It is practically useful for anything that has to do with calculating your returns.
-There are actually differences in time value when it comes to investing money.
-When depositing and withdrawing money, and then receive dividends, it becomes much more difficult to make the calculation of the annualized returns.
-This is because there is certainly much differences in making an investment of $1,000 in January, to the one thousand dollars invested in December, right before the year ends.
-This make the XIRR feature Microsoft Excel something that simplify the calculation.

-When all data has been gathered, then it would be easy to calculate the annualized return.
-This is because there are true returns of any portfolio will be including all cash flows, and the XIRR function in Excel is best suitable for calculating the returns.
-If it happens that return calculation would be as simple as taking beginning balance and ending balance, and then finally calculate absolute return, and this would make tracking investment returns so much easier.
-We are going to do the XIRR calculation together, and I will be using Microsoft Excel 2013.
+When all the data has been gathered, it would be easy to calculate the annualized return.
+This is because the true returns of any portfolio will include all cash flows, and the XIRR function in Excel is best suited for calculating the returns.

 This is where we would now calculate your annual returns with the XIRR feature.

-Click on any empty column, as the case was, in the place labeled as number 1, and then type in =XIRR (value; dates) in that column, as it is displaying in the area labeled as 2, and then press enter.
-It is important to first choose all the values, after placing them in the same row.
+Click on any empty column, as was the case, in the place labeled as number 1, and then type in =XIRR (value; dates) in that column, as it is displayed in the area labeled as 2, and then press enter.
+It is important to first choose all the values and then place them in the same row.

-Click on the column beside the calculation you made in previous step, as it is in the area marked as number 1, and type in XIRR.
-This allows you to know which column has the calculation.
-On the column you'd calculated, right click with the mouse on it, as labeled as number 2, and then choose Format Cells, which is number 3.
+Click on the column beside the calculation you made in the previous step, as it is in the area marked as number 1, and type in XIRR.
+This allows you to know which column has the calculation in it.
+Right-click with the mouse on the column you'd calculated, as labeled as number 2, and then choose Format Cells, which is number 3.

-The format cells would be showing, and the number tab should be displaying, which ultimately allow you to choose percentage, as labeled as number 1, and then choose two decimal, as it is done in the place labeled as number 2, and finally press ok.
+The format cells would be showing, and the number tab should be displaying, which ultimately allows you to choose percentage, as labeled as number 1, and then choose two decimal places, as is done in the place labeled as number 2, and finally press OK.